pandosme/make_acap/mqtt/README.md

 # MQTT

-Axis Device have a built-in MQTT clients.
-There is no way to integrate this.
-MQTT is a very simple way to integrate to other systems and services that a VMS via ONVIF events.
-By using the MQTT libraries in the devices one can make a new instance of an MQTT client.
-This project gives an example how to setup an MQTT client and let user configure broker connection.
-The user interface also provides a a user interface to publish messages.
+Axis Devices have a built-in MQTT client.
+However, the ACAP SDK does not provide direct support to integrate with MQTT.
+This project provides an example of how to set up an MQTT client and allow users to configure broker connections.

+Key points:

+1. This demo uses the same MQTT libraries as the firmware client to create an additional MQTT client instance.
-Inspect main.c how to publish messages.
-To customize you mainly need to focus on main.c.
+2. The user interface provides a way to publish messages.
+3. To customize the application, you should mainly focus on `main.c`.
+Inspect this file to see how to publish messages.
-The demo also demonstrates how to subscribe to MQTT messages.
+4. The demo also demonstrates how to subscribe to MQTT messages.
-Default MQTT settings are located in app/settings/mqtt.json Inspect MQTT.h.
+5. Default MQTT settings are located in `app/settings/mqtt.json`.
+6. For more details on the MQTT implementation, inspect the `MQTT.h` file.